Barney and Betty Hill incident: Background

+Barney Hill is the grandfather of current UFC strawweight Angela Hill.

 UFO encounter

 According to a variety of reports given by the Hills, the alleged UFO sighting happened about 10:30 p.m.
 September 19, 1961.
 The Hills were driving back to Portsmouth from a vacation in Niagara Falls and Montreal.
-Just south of Lancaster, New Hampshire, Betty claimed to have observed a bright point of light in the sky that moved from below the moon and the planet Jupiter, upward to the west of the moon.
+Just south of Lancaster, New Hampshire, Betty claimed to have observed a bright point of light in the sky that moved from below the Moon and the planet Jupiter, upward to the west of the Moon.
 While Barney navigated U.S. Route 3, Betty reasoned that she was observing a falling star, only it moved upward.
 Because it moved erratically and grew bigger and brighter, Betty urged Barney to stop the car for a closer look, as well as to walk their dog, Delsey.
 Barney stopped at a scenic picnic area just south of Twin Mountain.

-Betty, looking through binoculars, observed an "odd-shaped" craft flashing multicolored lights travel across the face of the moon.
+Betty, looking through binoculars, observed an "odd-shaped" craft flashing multicolored lights travelling across the face of the Moon.
 Because her sister had several years earlier said she had seen a flying saucer, Betty thought it might be what she was observing.
 Through binoculars, Barney observed what he reasoned was a commercial airliner traveling toward Vermont on its way to Montreal.
 However, he soon changed his mind, because without looking as if it had turned, the craft rapidly descended in his direction.
 This observation caused Barney to realize, "this object that was a plane was not a plane."

-The Hills said they continued driving on the isolated road, moving very slowly through Franconia Notch in order to observe the object as it came even closer.
+The Hills said they continued driving on the quiet and isolated road, moving very slowly through Franconia Notch in order to observe the object as it came even closer.
 At one point, the object passed above a restaurant and signal tower on top of Cannon Mountain and came out near the Old Man of the Mountain.
 Betty testified that it was at least one and a half times the length of the granite cliff profile, which was 40 ft long, and that it seemed to be rotating.
 The couple watched as the silent, illuminated craft moved erratically and bounced back and forth in the night sky.